Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTest-with-MS-TFS.md

 ![](img/Using_SpiraTest_with_MS-TFS_94.png)

 First you need to enter the full **Reference Name** of the TFS field as the External Key of the custom property.
-This tells the data-sync plug-in that the custom property in SpiraTeam should be mapped to this specific field in TFS.
+This tells the data-sync plug-in that the custom property in Spira should be mapped to this specific field in TFS.
 To see a list of fields and their reference names, you can run the following SQL query against your TFS database:

 SELECT Name, ReferenceName FROM Fields ORDER BY Name